Rakesh-592/SCATCH/README.md

 # SCATCH
-Hey! , This is a Web Based Ecommerce Application 🛒 click [here](https://scatch-pce3.onrender.com/) to Check out this live🤞
+Hey! , This is a Web Based Ecommerce Application 🛒 click [here](https://scatch-pce3.onrender.com/) to Check this out 🤞

 ## Tech Stack